EelcoV/RasterTool/doc/Build and Install.md

 In addition to the tools required for the Intranet version, you need the following.
 1. MacOS is required to build the standalone version for MacOS.
 The special utilities xattr, defaults, iconutil, and hdiutil are necessary to manipulate packages, disk images and icons.
 Those are not available on non-Mac platforms.
-2. Wine (CodeWeavers` CrossOver, or https://www.winehq.org/) is required to build the standalone version for WIndows under MacOS.
+2. Wine (CodeWeavers` CrossOver, or https://www.winehq.org/) is required to build the standalone version for Windows under MacOS.
 If you build the tools under Windows, and if you have the basic Unix shell and utilities available, you should be able to build the standalone versions without Wine.
 3. Alternatively, you can use (virtualised) Microsoft Windows installation to build the standalone version for Windows.
 The X:-drive must be mapped to the source directory (e.g. x:\build contains the build data).

 To build, run these scripts from the root of the Raster tools project: